-There are a lot of reason why your device can be stuck on a boot loop.
+There are a lot of reasons why your device can be stuck in a boot loop.
 The following are just some of the most common reasons.

 - Malfunctioning Battery Connector

 The battery connector can malfunction sometimes especially on the old devices.
 That means your device is not getting enough power, which causes the boot loop.

 Generally, iPhone boot loop is usually a problem of software unless you have recently dropped your iPhone or get your iPhone battery replaced.
 Therefore this problem can be fixed by yourself most of the time.
 Now we are going to explain to you the 6 methods to fix iPhone stuck in boot loop problem.
 Note that the methods work with all iOS devices from iPhone 4 to iPhone 11/12/13.